Are There Risks From Secondhand Marijuana Smoke? Early Science Says Yes

 Some cannabis advocates want to see pot regulated like alcohol — cities would issue permits for specialized smoking lounges, similar to wine bars.

-But Hallett points out that smoke drifts, and affects workers in a way that alcohol doesn't.
+But Hallett points out that smoke drifts, and it affects workers in a way that alcohol doesn't.

 "The difference is, if I were to spill my beer on you in a bar, it wouldn't affect your long-term health," she says.
 "If I choose to smoke, it can affect the health of the person near me."

-Pot is more like tobacco in that respect — and Hallett believes it should be regulated that way.
+Pot is more like tobacco in that respect, and Hallett believes it should be regulated that way.

-She says this era of California culture brings to mind a similar perioid in the 1970s and '80s, when Americans started demanding more regulations for secondhand smoke, and a new etiquette around smoking took form.
+She says this era of California culture brings to mind a similar period in the 1970s and '80s, when Americans started demanding more regulations for secondhand smoke, and a new etiquette around smoking took form.

 When it comes to marijuana, Hallett says, "it is still polite for you to say: 'Would you mind not smoking around me?' "